Rights and Legal Issues - Involuntary Hospitalization

 The following is a link to the Involuntary Commitment statute:

-Frequently Asked Questions about Involuntary Commitment
+Frequently Asked Questions about Involuntary Hospitalization

-- What is Involuntary Commitment?
+- What is an Emergency Involuntary Admission?

 - What is a "Blue Paper"?